KalobTaulien/git-essentials/README.md

 Visit [gitforeverybody.com](https://gitforeverybody.com/) for free tutorials and the full course.

 > This is a course to teach you how to use everyday git.
+## The change for the exercise on fork and pull request
+This is the change for the exercises to be made.

 ## Contributing
 Welcome to my example Git Essentials repo!
 If you're here from the course, you have a few options: